Easy Cast Iron Apple Crisp

 - Flour – For the crumble

-- Cinnamon, nutmeg, and salt
+- Spices – Cinnamon, nutmeg, ground ginger, and salt

 The Best Apples to Use